 This project is on permanent display in the library at Scarborough Centre for Alternative Studies in Scarborough, Ontario.
 It is a gift to teachers and students to help them learn about our collective histories on this land, and to make decisions that reflect responsible citizenship rooted in truth, respect and love.

 Click on the links below for curriculum resources connected to this project:

 Place Based Histories examples and lesson.

-List of Colonial Events and Indigenous Resistance to cut out for students to locate on the map.
+List of Colonial Events and Acts of Indigenous Resistance to cut out for students to locate on the map.

 1. Cathy Calfchild and Kanahus Manuel refer to genocide in their quotes.
 Read the United Nations’ document entitled “Convention on the Prevention and Punishment of the Crime of Genocide“.
 Find examples in the map of how Canada is fulfilling each of the 5 criteria listed in Article II.
 According to this document, how can genocide be stopped?
 (Discussion and/or essay)

 2. Choose 3 people depicted in the map and find a connection between what they are saying.
 Have a discussion about it or write an essay about it.

 3. Cindy Blackstock urges Canadians to insist on change from the government.
 How do you insist on something to your government?
 Figure it out together and do it.